Code-Institute-Submissions/user-centric-assg/README.md

 The audio clips and video were taken from this [github respository](https://github.com/Code-Institute-Org/project-assets).
 Photos were taken from  https://www.pexels.com/, a stock image library and googling search images of The Monkees.

 ## Acknowledgements
 The hero image on the home page was modeled after: https://codetheweb.blog/2017/12/07/fullscreen-image-hero/.
+The not selector was taken from : https://30-seconds.github.io/30-seconds-of-css/.

 ##### This is for educational use.